2022

 * * * *

-Sara Goldsmith Schwartz, William E. Hannum III, Brian D. Carlson And Anthony L. DeProspo, Jr. Named To 2022 Super Lawyers List; Sarah H. Fay And Jacqueline M. Fogg Named To 2022 Rising Stars
+Sara Goldsmith Schwartz, William E. Hannum III, Brian D. Carlson And Anthony L. DeProspo, Jr. Named To 2022 Super Lawyers List; Sarah H. Fay Named To 2022 Rising Stars

-Schwartz Hannum PC is thrilled to announce that four attorneys have been named to the 2022 Massachusetts Super Lawyers® list, and two have been named to the 2022 Massachusetts Rising Stars® list.
+Schwartz Hannum PC is thrilled to announce that four attorneys have been named to the 2022 Massachusetts Super Lawyers® list, and one has been named to the 2022 Massachusetts Rising Stars® list.

 Sara Goldsmith Schwartz, William E. Hannum III, and Brian D. Carlson have been selected for inclusion in the 2022 Massachusetts Super Lawyers® list in the area of Employment & Labor Law.
 Anthony L. DeProspo, Jr. is included in the area of Business Litigation.
 Sara and Will were first acknowledged by Super Lawyers® in 2004, and Tony in 2012.
 This is the third year Brian has been named to the Super Lawyers® list.

-Sarah H. Fay and Jacqueline M. Fogg have been selected for inclusion in the 2022 Massachusetts Rising Stars® list.
+Sarah H. Fay has been selected for inclusion in the 2022 Massachusetts Rising Stars® list.
 Sarah was first acknowledged by Rising Stars® in 2017.
-Jacqueline was first acknowledged by Rising Stars® in 2019.

 Schwartz Hannum PC is proud of its Super Lawyers® and Rising Stars® and congratulates each of them on this achievement.
 We also extend our congratulations and gratitude to the entire Schwartz Hannum PC team for their part in this achievement through their continued hard work and excellent client service!